chathika/NL4Py/Readme.md

 ## NL4Py

 A Python controller interface to NetLogo.
-NL4Py uses a client-server architecture, allowing Python client code to control NetLogo workspaces on a controller server.
+NL4Py uses a Remote Procedure Call architecture, allowing Python client code to control NetLogo workspaces on a NetLogoWorkspaceController server.
 NL4Py supports controlling multiple workspaces through a single Python client.

-At the moment, only HeadlessWorkspaces are supported.
+NetLogo with GUI is now supported with NL4Py v0.3.0!

 NL4Py has been tested on both Python 3.6.2 and 2.7.13

 ### Requirements
 * NL4Py works with NetLogo 6.0.2